IUN Research Journal

 Development Strategy

-There is an assumption that the economic growth in the mountainous rural areas is exogenous by attracting capital from other areas or most popularly industrial attraction efforts or to relocate firms through various financial incentives (Deller, S. et al., 2019; Lowe, P. et al., 2019).But this exogenous development strategy is against making regions self-sufficient.
-The declining effectiveness of industrial allocation as well as the failure of other rural development strategies has encouraged a gradual shift to endogenous efforts leveraging local strengths, knowledge and expertise (Deller, S. et al., 2019).
-Therefore, there should be a development approach if not isolated, at least less dependent on external forces.
+There is an assumption that the economic growth in the mountainous rural areas is exogenous by attracting capital from other areas or most popularly through industrial attraction efforts or relocating firms through various financial incentives (Deller, S. et al., 2019; Lowe, P. et al., 2019).But this exogenous development strategy is against making regions self-sufficient.
+The declining efficacy of industrial provision and failure of other rural development strategies have driven a gradual transition to endogenous initiatives that capitalize on local resources, skills, and knowledge.
+(Deller, S. et al., 2019).
+Therefore, there should be a development approach that if not isolated, at least less dependent on external forces.

-But, to implement such development programs there is a requirement for finance at workable scale rather than microloans; there is a need for fostering job-creating entrepreneurship rather than subsistence livelihoods (Basole, A. and Chandy, V., 2019).While the northeast communities need financial services the most, they remain the largest unreserved market for financial services.
-The credit-deposit ratio of regional rural banks in the North-Eastern region in the year 2021 is only 38.3 percent in comparison to 71.4 percent at the all-India level (RBI, 2021).
-Ensuring the financial inclusion of north-east communities can unlock considerable economic potential of the area.
+But, to implement such development programs, there is a requirement for finance at workable scale rather than micro loans; there is a need for fostering job-creating entrepreneurship rather than subsistence livelihoods (Basole, A. and Chandy, V., 2019).While the northeast communities need financial services the most, they remain the largest unreserved market for financial services.
+In the year 2021, the credit-deposit ratio of regional rural banks in the North-Eastern region was only 38.3 percent in comparison to 71.4 percent at the all-India level (RBI, 2021).
+Ensuring the financial inclusion of northeast communities can unlock considerable economic potential of the area.

 Figure 1: Bio-regional / Eco-economy Model

-North-eastern states provide scope for angling, boating, rafting, trekking and hiking.
-Besides, there are a number of wildlife sanctuaries and national parks where rare animals, birds and plants which will surely provide fascinating insight to the visitors.
-It is recommended to make the region attractive, focus on identifying local and regional assets, move towards the work with people approach which respects the primacy of the people, to guarantee social well-being and sustainable development (Lopez, M. et al., 2019).There should be promotion of distinct territorial, local and/or regional quality food or other products.
+Northeastern states provide scope for activities like fishing, boating, rafting, trekking, and hiking.
+Furthermore, there are several national parks and wildlife sanctuaries with uncommon animals, birds, and plants that will undoubtedly give tourists and researchers interesting and new information.
+It is recommended to make the region attractive, focus on identifying local and regional assets, move towards the work with people approach which respects the primacy of the people, to guarantee social well-being and sustainable development (Lopez, M. et al., 2019).There should be promotion of distinct territorial, local, and/or regional quality food or other products.
 There is a need to commoditise local culture, local breeds, varieties and revalorise place through its cultural identity for the development of entrepreneurship and innovation (Stathopoulou, S., 2004).
 To conserve the environment and identity of the region, we need to contemplate the development in the region with community participation, locally established economic opportunities, and reinforcement of regional identity.
 The initiatives from within the society and region may be sustainable and more beneficial for the region.
-Without economic vitality, other factors that make living attractive such as health, social services, education, housing, or transport facilities cannot be developed and sustained in the long run.
+Without economic vitality, other factors that make living attractive, such as health, social services, education, housing, or transport facilities cannot be developed and sustained in the long run.

 References